liberland/Constitution/Constitution.md

 ### Article 64: Judicial Immunity

-No judge of any court shall be arrested for any period whatsoever unless pursuant to a warrant issued by the Chief Justice of the Supreme Court under extreme circumstances where there is a direct threat to others or where vital evidence may be destroyed.
+1. No judge of any court shall be subjected to arrest for any duration unless in accordance with a warrant issued by the Supreme Court.
+2. In the event that the judge in question is a Supreme Court Justice, said Justice shall be excluded from the deliberation pertaining to the issuance of such a warrant.

 ## Section 4: Criminal Justice